tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/LP-04-Installing-MetaMask.md

 ![MetaMask installation - 2](Images/metamask-2.png)

-Click on the "Add to Chrome" button to start the installation process, next a pop-up window will be opened where you have to click on the "Add Extension" button to continue.
+Click on the "Add to Chrome" button to start the installation process.

+Next a pop-up window will be opened where you have to click on the "Add Extension" button to continue.

 ![MetaMask installation - 3](Images/metamask-3.png)

-Next, the "Welcome to MetaMask" website will be opened, explain to students that they should see a small "fox icon" in the toolbar if MetaMask was successfully installed in their web browsers.
+When the "Welcome to MetaMask" website opens, explain to students that they should see a small "fox icon" in the toolbar if MetaMask was successfully installed in their web browsers.

 ![MetaMask installation - 4](Images/metamask-4.png)

 To start configuring your MetaMask account, click on the "Get Started" button.

-Explain to students that we will import the wallet that runs in our local blockchain, click on the "Import Wallet" button to continue.
+Explain to students that we will import the wallet that runs in our local blockchain.

+Click on the "Import Wallet" button to continue.

 ![MetaMask installation - 5](Images/metamask-5.png)

+Explain the following points about the usage agreement:

-Next, you will see the data usage agreement where the MetaMask team asks you to collaborate on improving the tool, explain to students that they may choose the option for their preference.
-Click the choice of your preference to continue.
+* The usage agreement is where the MetaMask team asks you to collaborate on improving the tool.

+* This agreement to participate is optional and is a personal choice.

 ![MetaMask installation - 6](Images/metamask-6.png)